5 Min Read

 Kitchen remodels are often at the top of the list for home improvement projects.
 Whether it’s a full-scale renovation or a smaller touch-up, kitchen remodeling can breathe new life into one of the most central and active spaces in your home.

-That said, the kitchen remodeling process can feel daunting, and many homeowners are unsure about how to get started.
-Most of the information out there focuses on the physical steps of construction, but the reality is that most homeowners hire professional remodelers and never pick up a hammer or saw themselves.
+That said, the kitchen remodeling process can feel daunting, and many average homeowners are unsure about how to get ready to start.
+Most of the information out there focuses on the physical steps of construction, but the reality is that most homeowners hire a professional contractor (or general contractor) and never pick up a hammer or saw themselves.

-For that reason, I want to avoid the nitty-gritty of rough-ins and installing countertops.
-Instead, let's break down the steps to remodel a kitchen from your perspective, as a homeowner, and walk through the process from the early stages of brainstorming all the way to the unveiling of a new kitchen.
+For that reason, I want to avoid the nitty-gritty of electrical wiring, insulation and drywall, or installing countertops.
+Instead, let’s break down the steps to remodel a kitchen from your perspective as a homeowner, and walk through the journey from the early stages of brainstorming all the way to the finish line.

 Step 1: Envision Your New Kitchen

 To remodel a kitchen, you need a general idea about what you want.
-At this point, you aren't trying to nail down every detail of your new kitchen.
-Instead, you want to begin outlining the changes that are most important.
+At this point, you aren’t trying to nail down every detail of your new kitchen.
+Instead, you want to begin outlining the problem areas that are most important.

-To get started, identify any problems with your existing kitchen.
+To get started, identify any concerns with your old kitchen.
 Are there pressing issues with plumbing, cabinets, or old appliances?
-Do you have the space to comfortably prepare meals?
+Do you have enough square foot space to comfortably prepare meals?
 Are there things that seem to annoy you every time you use your kitchen?

-Make a note of these issues and also consider whether any problems are truly limited to the kitchen itself or if they also implicate adjoining rooms.
+Make a note of these issues and consider whether any problem areas extend beyond the kitchen into adjoining rooms.

-The next part of this process is to imagine your dream kitchen.
-This is the time to think big, even if you'll have to scale things back later.
-If you were doing a kitchen renovation down to the studs, what would the end result look like?
-Are you inspired by spacious modern kitchens?
-Do you envision new flooring and new appliances?
-A special cabinet installation?
-Luxurious lighting fixtures?
-Do you want an island or bar for entertaining?
+Next, imagine your dream kitchen.
+This is the moment to think big—even if you’ll have to scale back later.
+If you were doing large structural changes, what would the end result look like?
+Do you envision new flooring, laminate flooring in certain spots, or a center island for entertaining?

-With this information, you're much closer to being ready for a real planning stage for your kitchen remodeling project.
-Based on your lists, you can start to get a sense of the scope of what's needed and whether you're talking about a full kitchen remodel or a more limited project.
+With this info, you’re much closer to being ready for a real planning stage for your kitchen remodeling plans.
+Based on your lists, you can start to sense whether you’re talking about a full entire kitchen remodel or a more limited project.

 Step 2: Consider Your Budget

 The cost of kitchen remodeling projects varies widely.
-Not surprisingly, larger projects can be quite pricey, while smaller updates to your current kitchen are more economical.
+Not surprisingly, larger projects can be quite pricey, while smaller updates are more economical.
 Since it can be hard to come up with an exact number, jot down a general range of what you can realistically afford.

-As you get into the planning process, you can make decisions about which elements of a kitchen remodel are worth the investment.
-For example, maybe you save money by repainting cabinets instead of putting in brand-new custom cabinets.
-You may have to make some compromises, but an experienced firm can help you understand the tradeoffs and design an exciting kitchen renovation that fits your budget.
+As you get deeper into the entire project, you can decide which elements of a kitchen remodel are worth the investment.
+Perhaps you save money by repainting cabinets instead of installing custom cabinets.
+You might also consider the labor costs for each upgrade.
+An experienced firm can help you evaluate tradeoffs and design a renovation that fits your budget.

 Step 3: Research and Hire a Remodeling Company

-For significant kitchen renovations, hiring an experienced remodeling company can help ensure smooth project execution and a high-quality result.
-Our firm is a design-build company, which means we work hand-in-hand with our clients throughout the process while keeping everything under one roof.
-Our team includes a kitchen designer, who plans the layout and features, as well as project managers, who make sure the work is done to exacting standards.
+Research and Hire a remodeling company for significant kitchen renovations to help ensure smooth project execution.
+Our firm is a design-build company: we work hand-in-hand with our clients throughout the entire project, keeping everything under one roof.
+Our team includes a kitchen designer who plans the layout and a dedicated project manager who makes sure every detail is done to exacting standards.

 Step 5: Finalize the Design